-Health expectancy is a summary measure of a population's health that captures both the "quantity" and "quality" of life dimensions of health.
+RELEVANCE Health expectancy is a summary measure of a population's health that captures both the "quantity" and "quality" of life dimensions of health.
 Independent life expectancy at birth is a positive measure, capturing expectations of a life free from functional limitation that requires assistance.
 Improvements in health expectancy reflect changes in social and economic conditions, lifestyle changes, medical advances and better access to health services.

-In 2006, males and females had an independent life expectancy at birth of 67.5 years and 69.2 years respectively.
-The overall sex gap in independent life expectancy at birth is 1.7 years, down two years since 2001.
-For the total population, independent life expectancy at birth has improved since 1996 (an increase of 2.8 years for males, 1.7 years for females).
-Note that the estimates for 2006 are provisional, as the official life tables for 2005-2007 are not yet available.
-In addition, the 2006 Disability Survey reported a significant decline in the levels of disability reported in the previous survey, due to a range of methodological and other factors.
-Statistics New Zealand has advised that caution should be exercised when comparing the results with those from previous surveys.
+CURRENT LEVELIn 2006, males and females had an independent life expectancy at birth of 67.4 years and 69.2 years respectively.
+The gap between males and females in independent life expectancy at birth was 1.8 years in 2006, a decrease of two years since 2001.
+For the total population, independent life expectancy at birth has improved since 1996 (an increase of 2.7 years for males, 1.7 years for females).

+It should be noted that the 2006 Disability Survey reported a significant decline in the levels of disability reported in the previous survey, due to a range of methodological and other factors.
+Statistics New Zealand has advised that caution should be exercised when comparing the results of the 2006 Disability Survey with those from previous surveys.